mandu5/holoschedule/README.md

 # 🤔 Learned

+- Learned how to use `React hooks` and how to apply state management using `Recoil`.
-- Learned the operation principle of **Typescript** and learned how to apply it to **React** project.
+- Learned the operation principle of `Typescript` and learned how to apply it to `React` project.
-- Learned how to use 'React hooks' and how to apply state management through '**Recoil**'.
 - Was able to study responsive websites and cross-browsing.
+- Was able to study responsive websites and cross-browsing.
-- Was able to study how to operate 'Routing' and the characteristics of 'Single Page Application'.
+- Was able to study how to operate `Routing` and the characteristics of `Single Page Application`.
-- Was able to study how to handle API data using **React-query`**.
+- Was able to study how to handle API data using `React-query`.
-- Used Authentication and Database from **Firebase** and was able to proceed with the project.
+- Used Authentication and Database from `Firebase` and was able to proceed with the project.

 # Roadmap